sid4sal/Optimized-Ensemble-Learning-for-Classification/README.md

 Team-ID = GSTN_715*

 ## **Overview**
-This project focuses on binary classification of GST data.
+This project is based on the binary classification of GST data.
 The task was to develop AI/ML models to predict the target class using machine learning and deep learning techniques.
-We implemented an Ensemble Model consisting of multiple classifiers to enhance performance on the given dataset.
+We implemented an Ensemble Model using multiple classifiers to enhance performance on the given datasets.

 ### **Table of Contents**
 1. [Approach](#approach)